DheerajAgarwal/datasciencecoursera/10_Capstone/README.md

 TBD

 ## Code Files
 There are several code files for better organization of the code.
 The files are numbered 01 to TBD.
-And must be run in sequence for the code to be reproducible.
+These must be run in sequence for the code to be reproducible.
+Please refer to the [codebook](https://pages.github.com/) for specific details on the R files.